limeleaf-collective/website/content/blog/understanding-aws-iot-core-device-shadow-reported-desired-delta-state.md

 }
 ```

-This `delta` is published to a specific MQTT topic for the device (e.g., `$aws/things/device123/shadow/update/delta`).
 The device listens for this topic to know what has changed and should take action accordingly.

 ## Synchronizing State